 When you complete the questionnaire remember the reader of the questionnaire does not know you.
 It may seem silly but many people put down, for example, “broke my wrist 2015”.
 Whilst this may appear fine the company will need to know which wrist.
 They also want to know if you have fully recovered or whether there are ongoing issues with the wrist.

 Another example might be “In 1989 hernia operation”.
 The insurance underwriter is going to want to know what sort of hernia.
 Was it a herniated disc in your back or a hernia in your groin?
 If it was in your groin what side was it?
 Don’t forget to also include what the treatment was and whether you made a full recovery.
 A better answer would be, “2015 hernia left side of groin caused by heavy lifting at work.
 Mesh inserted.
 Now fully recovered”.
-Clear and concise is the secret.
+Clear and concise is the key.
 No one has time to read War and Peace but obviously, they need to understand what happened and how you are now.

 When you declare the medication that you are taking again be clear and concise.
 The medical underwriters will want to know the name of the medicine, the dosage, and the reason you are taking it.
 For example, “Since 01/2022 Ramporil 5mg/day for blood pressure.”

 If you make it easier for the underwriter to understand your health then a decision about whether they can provide insurance will be that much quicker.
-If not the application will be going backward and forwards causing delays.
+If not the application will be going backwards and forwards causing delays.

 Should I leave anything important out?